Justice Brandeis Semester

 [ ss ]

-Eight years after the historic passage of the ACA, the United States and our health care system is at a cross roads.
+Nine years after the historic passage of the ACA, the United States and our health care system are at a crossroads.
 While the ACA seems to have weathered most of the significant implementation challenges, even its most ardent supporters acknowledge that the law provides only a partial fix for our nation's health care system.
 While access should improve appreciably, particularly for those who are currently uninsured, many will still remain without access to needed care.
 Moreover, among advanced nations our costs are the highest by far and the quality of our care is no better than that found in these less costly nations.
-We will explore the ACA, the events leading up to its passage, the policies the law was designed to further, and its impacts so far.
+We will explore the ACA, the events leading up to its passage, the policies the law was designed to further, its impacts so far--and the potential repeal and replace efforts.
 Offered as part of the JBS program.

 [ ss ]